-- Company-owned retail stores located in the United States, Canada, Puerto Rico, the United Kingdom, Ireland, France, all non-traditional store locations and multiple e-commerce websites or "webstores"; - International stores operated under franchise agreements; and - License arrangements with third parties which manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.
+- Company-owned retail stores located in the United States, Canada, Puerto Rico, the United Kingdom, Ireland, France, all non-traditional store locations and three e-commerce websites or "webstores"; - · International stores operated under franchise agreements; and - · License arrangements with third parties that manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.

-Selected financial data attributable to each segment for the thirteen and thirty-nine weeks ended September 27, 2008 and September 29, 2007 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.
+Selected financial data attributable to each segment for the thirteen weeks ended April 4, 2009 and March 29, 2008 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.

-Store contribution, for our consolidated operations, was 15.8% for the thirty-nine weeks ended September 27, 2008 and 20.9% for the thirty-nine weeks ended September 29, 2007 and consolidated net income as a percentage of total revenues was -0.1% for the thirty-nine weeks ended September 27, 2008 and 3.9% for the thirty-nine weeks ended September 29, 2007.
+Store contribution, for our consolidated operations, was 13.6% for the thirteen weeks ended April 4, 2009 and 21.1% for the thirteen weeks ended March 29, 2008 and consolidated net loss as a percentage of total revenues was 0.8% for the thirteen weeks ended April 4, 2009 and consolidated net income as a percentage of total revenues was 5.2% for the thirteen weeks ended March 29, 2008.
 See "- Non-GAAP Financial Measures" for a definition of store contribution and a reconciliation of store contribution to net income.
-The decrease in our store contribution over the prior year was primarily due to the decline in gross margin resulting primarily from a lack of sales leverage on store occupancy costs, and higher costs associated with maintaining multiple websites, including Build-A-Bearville, our new online virtual world site.
-We have historically maintained what we believe to be a high store contribution level through the creation of economies of scale which allow us to decrease the cost of our product on a per unit basis and through continued expense management focused on labor planning, monitoring of warehousing and distribution costs, store supplies, travel and other expenses.
+The decrease in our store contribution over the prior year was primarily due to the decline in gross margin, resulting primarily from a lack of leverage on fixed occupancy costs in the North American operations and the decline in merchandise margin resulting from the value pricing initiatives and the impact of foreign currency translation, partially offset by improved occupancy leverage in Europe, a reduction in fuel surcharges, and operating efficiencies in our distribution and warehousing operations.

 We use comparable store sales as one of the performance measures for our business.
 Comparable store sales percentage changes are based on net retail sales, excluding our webstore and seasonal and event-based locations.
 Stores are considered comparable beginning in their thirteenth full month of operation.
-In the fiscal 2008 first quarter our European operations met the criteria for inclusion in the comparable store sales calculation for the first time.
-As such, there is no historic comparable store sales data for the European operations.
 The percentage change in comparable store sales for the periods presented below is as follows: